blackmann/blackmann.github.io/src/content/blog/2023-in-review.md

 ## Fun

 I mostly played FIFA with my friends[^4].
 One fun thing I did in 2023 was go ride a quad bike in the Eastern Region with some friends.
-We went through the woods — riding over rocks and hills.
+We went through the woods — riding over rocks and climbing hills.
 Bumpy!
 It was actually very memorable to me.

 [^4]: We normally play against each other in my [Discord server](https://discord.gg/5CDnysz).